-The following troubleshooting guide will help isolate problems in the ProTech® 203 device, actuating system, plant wiring, MPUs, or elsewhere.
+The following troubleshooting guide will help isolate problems in the ProTech[®] 203 device, actuating system, plant wiring, MPUs, or elsewhere.
 Make the checks in the order indicated.

-To check the ProTech control thoroughly, troubleshoot each unit (A, B, and C) separately.
+IMPORTANT To check the ProTech device thoroughly, troubleshoot each unit (A, B, and C) separately.
 A unit consists of one complete speed-sensing circuit, including the power supply, I/O module, and display board.

-Symptom Cause Remedy Prime mover overspeeds after operating at rated speed for some time Prime mover Check for proper operation of the prime-mover fuel system.
-If actuator moves toward minimum fuel during overspeed, problem is in the fuel system.
+Symptom Cause Remedy Prime mover overspeeds after operating at rated speed for some time Prime mover Check for proper operation of the prime-mover fuel system; if actuator moves toward minimum fuel during overspeed, problem is in the fuel system.
 Prime mover does not trip on overspeed Power is not applied to an energized-to-trip ProTech model Apply power to all ProTech units.
 The ProTech device is not connected or is incorrectly connected to the external actuating system Check that the ProTech device is installed properly.
-Incorrect set point values configured for one or more units Check the MPU GEAR TEETH and TRIP SPEED SETPOINT configurations for each unit to verify that they are appropriate for prime mover and the individual MPUs.
+Incorrect set point values configured for one or more units Check the MPU GEAR TEETH and TRIP SPEED SETPOINT configurations for each unit to verify they're appropriate for prime mover and the individual MPUs.
 If two or more units show a TRIPPED indication, the cause is the external actuating system down-line from the ProTech device Check for incorrect field wiring and inoperable or incorrectly calibrated actuating equipment.
-Prime mover trips inappropriately Loss of power to a de- energize-to-trip ProTech unit Apply power to all units.
-More than one unit has been overspeed tested at one time Reset the units.
-Incorrect set point values configured for one or more units Check the MPU GEAR TEETH and TRIP SPEED SETPOINT configurations for each unit to verify that they are appropriate for prime mover and the individual MPUs.
+Prime mover trips inappropriately More than one unit has been overspeed tested at one time Reset the units.
+Incorrect set point values configured for one or more units Check the MPU GEAR TEETH and TRIP SPEED SETPOINT configurations for each unit to verify they're appropriate for prime mover and the individual MPUs.